jcdehart/NEXRAD_qpe_process/doc/run_radxpid.md

 Computing PID
 - PID_snr_threshold: mininmum SNR required for the PID to be calculated
 - PID_min_valid_interest: mininimum interest value required in order for a PID category to be accepted
-- PID_apply_median_filter_to_VARIABLE: determines whether RadxPid applies a filter to polarimetric radar data before running the PID
+- PID_apply_median_filter_to_VARIABLE: determines whether RadxPid applies a filter to specific polarimetric variables before running the PID
 - PID_ngates_for_sdev: sets the number of gates used to calculate the standard deviations of ZDR and PHIDP

 Sounding input for PID temperatures